edward-shen/MMM-pages/readme.md

 - How do I interact with different pages?

-  MMM-Pages intentionally does not provide methods to interact with the pages.
+  MMM-pages intentionally does not provide methods to interact with the pages.
   This is intentional by design, as there are too many ways to interact with a MagicMirror.
 [MMM-page-indicator][page indicator] does provide a way to click on the circles to change pages, but this requires the ability to click or tap on the circles itself.
-If no other method is available, MMM-Pages provides an automatic rotation feature.
+If no other method is available, MMM-pages provides an automatic rotation feature.

 - Help!
 My module is (above/below) another module in the same region but I want